macoyulloa/holbertonschool-zero_day/0x02-vi/README.md

-What is the command to cut the current line? (yank, cut)
+What is the command to paste the lines in the buffer into the text after the current line?